-Now that summer is almost upon us, the temptation to go riding in jeans and a T-shirt rises with the temperature.
+Anyone who rides knows how it goes: once warm weather hits, the temptation to go riding in jeans and a T-shirt is sure to rise along with the temperature.
 But doing so risks serious injury; as the old adage goes, “Dress for the fall, not for the ride.”

-Yet while it’s in your best interest to keep your skin off the pavement, dressing for the elements is essential too; if temps are in the upper 80-degree range and humidity is reaching Turkish bath levels, keeping layers to a minimum without sacrificing safety (or style) is key.
+Yet while it’s in your best interest to keep your skin off the pavement, dressing for the elements is essential too; if temps are high and humidity is reaching Turkish bath levels, keeping layers to a minimum without sacrificing safety (or style) is key.
 In that case, you need to consider summer motorcycle jackets.

 Alpinestars Viper V2 Air Jacket

 The V2 is the improved version of the Alpinestars Viper, with a little more style and added subtlety to its more technical aspects.
 CE Level 2-rated armor at the shoulders and elbows is less noticeable than the old version but still has you covered in the event of an impact.
 The massive mesh panels on the chest and back also allow for more airflow to keep you cool.